DevSecOpsOn/awesome-stack/README.md

 reverse proxy
  that secures, protects and accelerates your applications and network services, no matter where you run them. ngrok supports delivering HTTP, TLS or TCP-based applications.
 - [openstack](openstack) - OpenStack is a set of software components that provide common services for cloud infrastructure.
+- [passbolt](passbolt) - Passbolt is a free and open source password manager that allows team members to store and share credentials securely.
 - [portainer](portainer) - Effortless Container Management for Kubernetes, Docker and Podman · Portainer is a universal container management platform.
-- [prometheus + grafana](prometheus) - An open-source monitoring system with a dimensional data model, flexible query language, efficient time series database and modern alerting approach.
+- [prometheus + grafana stack](prometheus) - An open-source monitoring system with a dimensional data model, flexible query language, efficient time series database and modern alerting approach.
+- [redis](redis) - Redis is an in-memory data store used by millions of developers as a cache, vector database, document database, streaming engine, and message broker.
+- [runatlantis + redis](runatlantis) - Atlantis Terraform Pull Request Automation Running Terraform Workflows with Ease
 - [teamcity + postgres](teamcity) - powerful Continuous Integration and Deployment tool for Developers and DevOps Engineers.
 - [traefik](traefik) - Cloud-native, GitOps-driven API runtime solutions for demanding DevOps and Platform Engineers with diverse use-cases, environments, and deployment models.
 - [vault + consul](vault) - Secure, store, and tightly control access to tokens, passwords, certificates, encryption keys for protecting secrets, and other sensitive data using a UI, CLI, or HTTP API.
 - [webhookrelay](webhookrelay) - Webhook Relay is a secure tunneling solution that provides: Webhook Forwarding &Bidirectional Tunnelling.
+- [watchtower](watchtower) - Watchtower is an application that will monitor your running Docker containers and watch for changes to the images that those containers were originally started from.

 ### Docker Stack single service (non integrated)